e-caste/iptfup/README.md

 ## Usage

-Simply use `iptables <new firewall rule>`.
+Simply use `iptables <new firewall rule or policy>`.
 The iptables fuck-up prevention will come in handy if you ever make a mistake that would be irreparable without it.

 Also supported:
-`iptables -L` to list all the currently active rules
+- `iptables -L` to list all the currently active rules
-`iptables -F` to remove all the current rules
+- `iptables -F` to remove all the current rules
-`iptables-restore < /path/to/iptables.rules` to restore a ruleset from a file1
+- `iptables-restore < /path/to/iptables.rules` to restore a ruleset from a file

+The script also support saving rules directly to an arbitrary path without saving them to a temporary file first and then moving them to the desired location.
+The syntax is slightly different from the official `iptables-save`:

+`iptables-save /path/to/iptables.rules`

+If the file already exists a backup copy is created with the same name and the `.iptfup-backup` extension.
+If the backup file already exists it gets overwritten.